MatijaSi/Welmish-Woundikins/README.md

 ### New:
-Sectorized map generator with caverns, dungeons and mazes.

-Colours.

-Victory by killing a nazgul.
+Victory by killing a nazgul, character classes (rogue and warrior), health regen.

 ### Installation:
 You will need to have one of the newer versions of Ruby installed and maybe the curses gem.